kouhio/scripts/README.md

 splitAudio.sh           - autosplit all same type audiofiles with findSilence.sh

-readSpotify.sh          - Read album info and tracks from Sporify url to a given file
+readTracksFromURL.sh    - Read album info and tracks from Spotify or Discogs URL

 Video manipulation scripts: